 It is common and completely normal for rhinoplasty patients to experience side effects, including swelling and pain, in the first few weeks after surgery.
 The severity of side effects is at its worst the first week after surgery; over the course of the next few days or weeks, the side effects fade.
 One reaction that may occur after nasal surgery is increased ear pressure or the feeling that the ears are clogged.
-In this blog post, San Diego rhinoplasty surgeon Vincent Marin explains the causes of increased ear pressure after rhinoplasty, and advises patients on how long this side effect may last.
+In this blog post, San Diego rhinoplasty surgeon, Dr. Vincent Marin explains the causes of increased ear pressure after rhinoplasty and advises patients on how long this side effect may last.

 What Causes Increased Ear Pressure after Rhinoplasty?